Nullness User Guide (draft)

 , in the same way that Integer

-a subtype of Number
+is a subtype of Number

-.
-One way to look at this is that a subtype narrows the
+look at this is that a subtype narrows the range of possible values.
+A Number

 variable can be assigned from an Integer

-but it can also be assigned from a Long
+but it can also be assigned from a

 .
 Meanwhile an Integer

-be assigned from a Number
+variable can't be assigned from a Number

-(since that Number
+that Number

 might be a Long

-subtype).
+or some other subtype).
 Likewise, a @Nullable String

-can be assigned from a String
+can be assigned from a @NonNull String

-but a
+but a @NonNull String

-can't be assigned from a @Nullable String
+be assigned from a @Nullable String

-(since that might be null).
+(since that might be null

 class Example {